-b. activities to develop or strengthen a cohesive state vida arratam that supports the opening of new charter schools a replication and expansion of high-quality charter sc. explain how the applicant will support charter sch with a significant number of schools identified by comprehensive support and improvement; d. how the applicant will support the use of charter s improve struggling schools or to turn around strug schools (both charter and other public schools); are activities to develop or strengthen a cohesive state strategy to encourage collaboration and share best and promising practices between charter schools, schools and LEAs.
-Adequately 3 Applicant presents a logic model with at least one key and/or the schools; nools in LEAs the State for schools to ggling and ewide t practices other public y element Developed which is informed by research and evaluation finding the project element possibly could help realize the object relevant outcomes, but the justification lacks sufficient for how positive outcomes will be achieved. jectives and The applicant does not provide a detailed plan or data show how they will achieve the required priorities.
-The provides some information around activities for each does not explain why these activities will produce resemble as a support the opening of new charter schools, and if the replication and expansion of high-quality chart (the applicant must include the proposed number of open, or number of seats to be added, and a ration be activities to develop or strengthen a cohesive state that supports the opening of new charter schools a replication and expansion of high-quality charters consider the explain how the applicant will support charter schools with a significant number of schools identified by comprehensive support and improvement; d. how the applicant will support the use of charters improve struggling schools or to turn around strug schools (both charter and other public schools); are e. activities to develop or strengthen a cohesive state strategy to encourage collaboration and share best and promising practices between charter schools, schools and LEAs.
-Poorly 1-2 Applicant presents a logic model, but it is not informed. he applicant priority, but ults. f applicable, eter schools of schools to tale); ewide system and/or the schools; tools in LEAs the State for schools to ggling and ewide t practices other public Poorly Developed 1-2 Applicant presents a logic model, but it is not informed research.
-The applicant addresses all of the key prioring not provide a list of detailed activities, data points (particular activities will produce results, or how these activities charter schools across the State. ties but does articularly why these Not Addressed 0 Applicant did not address.
+b. activities to develop or strengthen a cohesive statewide system that supports the opening of new charter schools and/or the replication and expansion of high-quality charter schools; c. explain how the applicant will support charter schools in LEAs with a significant number of schools identified by the State for comprehensive support and improvement; d. how the applicant will support the use of charter schools to improve struggling schools or to turn around struggling schools (both charter and other public schools); and e. activities to develop or strengthen a cohesive statewide strategy to encourage collaboration and share best practices and promising practices between charter schools, other public schools and LEAs.
+Adequately Developed 3 Applicant presents a logic model with at least one key element which is informed by research and evaluation findings that suggest the project element possibly could help realize the objectives and relevant outcomes, but the justification lacks sufficient explanation for how positive outcomes will be achieved.
+The applicant does not provide a detailed plan or data points to show how they will achieve the required priorities.
+The applicant provides some information around activities for each priority, but does not explain why these activities will produce results. a. support the opening of new charter schools, and if applicable, the replication and expansion of high-quality charter schools (the applicant must include the proposed number of schools to open, or number of seats to be added, and a rationale); b. activities to develop or strengthen a cohesive statewide system that supports the opening of new charter schools and/or the replication and expansion of high-quality charter schools; c. explain how the applicant will support charter schools in LEAs with a significant number of schools identified by the State for comprehensive support and improvement; d. how the applicant will support the use of charter schools to improve struggling schools or to turn around struggling schools (both charter and other public schools); and e. activities to develop or strengthen a cohesive statewide strategy to encourage collaboration and share best practices and promising practices between charter schools, other public schools and LEAs.
+Poorly Developed 1-2 Applicant presents a logic model, but it is not informed by research.
+The applicant addresses all of the key priorities but does not provide a list of detailed activities, data points (particularly around the growth of charter schools), a rationale for why these activities will produce results, or how these activities will impact charter schools across the State.
+Not Addressed 0 Applicant did not address.